ikos-dighum/ikos-dighum.github.io/calendar.md

 # Calendar

 We meet every other Wednesday from 10.30am to 12pm.
 All meetings are in PAM389, unless otherwise noted.
+P.S!!
+The seminar on January 17 is scheduled from 12pm to 13.30pm.

 ## Spring 2023